Skip to Main Content

 15. When does the externship begin?

 The externship begins in semester 9 and continues through semester 11.
 Students must complete all on-campus and degree requirements up to that point, including the comprehensive exam and defense of their doctoral research projects.
-A symposium and white coat ceremony is held at the end of semester 8 to recognize the milestone of completing these requirements and beginning the externship experience.
+A white coat ceremony is held at the end of semester 8 to recognize the milestone of completing these requirements and beginning the externship experience.

 16. Is there a student organization?